Skip to navigation Skip to content Skip to subnav

 (a) General State aid to town highways.

 (1) An annual appropriation to class 1, 2, and 3 town highways shall be made.
-This appropriation shall increase over the previous fiscal year’s appropriation by the same percentage as the following, whichever is less:
+This appropriation shall increase over the previous fiscal year’s appropriation by the same percentage change as the following, whichever is less, or shall remain at the previous fiscal year’s appropriation if either of the following are negative or zero:

-(A) the year-over-year increase in the two most recently closed fiscal years in the Agency’s total appropriations funded by Transportation Fund revenues, excluding appropriations for town highways under this subsection (a); or
+(A) the percentage change of the Agency’s total appropriations funded by Transportation Fund revenues, excluding appropriations for town highways under this subsection (a), for the most recently closed fiscal year as compared to the fiscal year immediately preceding the most recently closed fiscal year; or

-(B) the percentage increase in the Bureau of Labor Statistics Consumer Price Index for All Urban Consumers (CPI-U) during the same period in subdivision (1)(A) of this subsection.
+(B) the percentage change in the Bureau of Labor Statistics Consumer Price Index for All Urban Consumers (CPI-U).

 (3) The funds appropriated shall be distributed to towns as follows: